 Predict project failure using cumulative flow diagrams

 One of the biggest challenges I face as a project manager is the ability to predict the project or program’s future.
 What impact would the change request have on the project?
 Are we going fast enough to meet the program deadlines?
 Are the team’s estimates good enough?
-Assuming the team will meet most of its estimates, what can we do
+Assuming the team will meet most of its estimates, what can we do to go faster?
+Why do I need to wait for 5 months before I can touch and feel the product?
+These are just a few of the questions that needed answering throughout the project lifecycle.
+Critical Chain changed all that.
+I was, at last, able to predict project failure long before projects got off the rails

 Kanban saves the day

 I was brought in to deliver a project on-time with less than 2 months remaining.
 While the project scope and deliverables were clear, getting to the solution was not.
-R&D was required to get some of the features delivered and that was expected to take up a significant amount of time.
-The team was cross functional and dispersed – from

 Making Kanban work in matrix organizations